6 Steps to Planning Your Dream Kitchen Renovation

 Task Lighting

-Task lighting provides focused illumination for specific work areas, such as countertops, sinks, and stovetops.
-Under-cabinet lighting and pendant lights are popular choices for task lighting.
-These lights ensure that you have adequate lighting for food preparation and cooking, reducing eye strain and improving safety.
+Task lighting delivers targeted light for the specific work stationslike countertops, sinks, and stovetops.
+Under-cabinet lighting and pendant lights are some of the common options for task lighting.
+They provide you with sufficient light for food preparation and cooking, decreasing eye fatigue and enhancing safety.

 Ambient Lighting

-Ambient lighting provides overall illumination for the kitchen.
-Options include recessed ceiling lights, track lighting, and chandeliers.
-Ensure that the ambient lighting is bright enough to illuminate the entire space.
-Dimmers can be installed to adjust the lighting intensity based on different activities and times of the day.
+Ambient lighting gives general light to the kitchen.
+Some options include recessed ceiling lights, track lighting, and chandeliers.
+The ambient lighting must be sufficient enough to light the entire room.
+Dimmers may be installed in order to modify the intensity of the lighting according to various activities and hours of the day.

 Accent Lighting

-Accent lighting adds a decorative touch and highlights specific features, such as open shelving, artwork, or architectural details.
-LED strips and puck lights are commonly used for accent lighting.
-Accent lighting can create a cozy and inviting atmosphere, adding depth and dimension to your kitchen design.
+Accent lighting provides a decorative element and brings out particular features, including open shelving, artwork, or architectural details.
+LED strips and puck lights are the most popular lighting used to provide accent lighting.
+Accent lighting can provide a welcoming and warm ambiancecreating depth and dimension in your kitchen design.

 Natural Light